tardism/extensibella/docs/reference.md

   + Multiple mutually-inductive theorems can be declared together by repeating the theorem declaration part (the theorem name through the `on` clause)
+  + Multiple inductions can be declared for proving a theorem by repeating the part after the `on` clause, marking one as the key relation for the top-level case analysis with `*` (e.g. `on A, B *, C`).
+The key relation is the only one requiring the form `rel t1 ... tn`.
+All mutually-inductive theorems must have the same number of inductions.
+  + Each induction hypothesis can be named by adding `as <name>` to the premise label in the `on` clause (e.g. `on A as IH_A, on B * as IH_B, on C as IH_C`).
+Each induction hypothesis name must be unique in the group of theorems being declared.
   + The details of extensible theorems are discussed in the [document about extensibility in Extensibella](extensibility.md)
 * Projection constraint declaration:  `Projection_Constraint